 Out of Howling Huskys’ 56 huskies, 43 are rescues.
 While people often rush out to buy huskies because of their good looks, few are prepared for the amount of work required to keep them—they demand a lot of mental and physical stimulation to be happy—which leads to hundreds of huskies being put up for adoption every year.

 “They’re designed to pull sleds—they need to release that energy somehow,” says Josh.
 Movies and TV shows such as Game of Thrones, in which mythical wolves are domesticated and used as protection for some of the lead characters, have also been blamed for glamorizing husky ownership (albeit unintentionally.)

 We stop for a moment.
 The huskies might be able to take a leak on the move, but they’re yet to master the art of the drive-by dump.
 Josh still has to stop to pick it up, lest the trail become a turd gauntlet.

-Josh, an Englishman (that’s two Englishmen, including myself, husky sledding on an Australian mountain—go figure,) and Julia, his Swiss partner with whom he works at Howling Huskys, have both been guides for five years.
-Josh took to husky sledding after deciding a regular 9-5 office job wasn’t for him.
+Josh, an Englishman, and Julia, his Swiss partner with whom he works at Howling Huskys, have both been guides for five years.
+He took to husky sledding after deciding a regular 9-5 office job wasn’t for him.
 He fell in love with the dogs and doesn’t see himself ever leaving them behind.
 You could hardly blame him.